raforg/danectl/README.md

 checks that they are correctly published, and performs key rollovers.

 *Danectl* can generate and check SSHFP records for the local *SSH* server as well.
+*Danectl* can generate and check an OPENPGPKEY record for a GnuPG key as well.

 # DESCRIPTION